 Every classroom throughout school has a designated welcoming and comfortable reading area that the children helped to design and create.
 They have been stocked with a wealth of fiction, non-fiction and poetry books which children can read for pleasure.

 Each classroom has a set of legacy books which are story books that have been selected as ‘must reads’ for all children.
-These books are shared and enjoyed through whole class reading every day and give the children the opportunity to experience the writing of a variety of different children’s authors from different backgrounds and different genres.
-Children ‘magpie’ good examples of words and phrases they encounter ready for application into their own writing.
+These books are often shared and enjoyed through whole class reading opportunities and give the children the opportunity to experience the writing of a variety of different children’s authors from different backgrounds and different genres.
+Children have the opportunity to ‘magpie’ good examples of words and phrases they encounter ready for application into their own writing.

 Further useful websites to support phonics and reading in Foundation and Key Stage One can be found on this website under the heading Community.
 Please feel free to have a look.